Renold Schilke

-Renold Otto Schilke (Green Bay, June 30, 1910 – September 5, 1982) was a professional orchestral trumpet player, instrument designer and manufacturer.
+Renold Otto Schilke (June 30, 1910 – September 5, 1982) was an American professional orchestral trumpet player, instrument designer and manufacturer.
 He founded and ran Schilke Music Products Incorporated, a manufacturer of brass instruments and mouthpieces.

 Youth

-Renold Schilke was born June 30, 1910 in Green Bay, Wisconsin.
-He began playing cornet at age 8.
+Renold Schilke was born June 30, 1910, in Green Bay, Wisconsin, United States.
+His father was Otto W. Schilke, a butcher and meat dealer, who was born in Germany about 1870–1871 and died in Green Bay, WI, on October 10, 1932.
+Renold's grandfather, Ernst Wilhelm Schilke, was born on November 20, 1846, in Niederzehren (now Czarne Dolne), Westpreussen (now Poland).
+The region of West Prussia, now part of Poland, where the Schilke family originated, is now generally called Pomerania.
+Renold began playing cornet at the age of eight.
 Before his teens, he was initiated into the life of a professional musician playing for the Frank Holton Company and also learning basics of instrument manufacture, as had cornet virtuoso and instrument manufacturer Ernst Couturier before him.